The Best Bed & Breakfasts in Oxford

 Bear with us – Hill Farm is a little bit further from the centre of town, but you really get bang for your buck.

-This Oxford B&B is set on an elegant and expansive property – the magnificent stone house hosts four-poster beds in some rooms and large doubles in the others.
+This Oxford B&B is set on an elegant and expansive property – the magnificent stone house hosts four-poster beds in some rooms and large doubles in others.

 Boasting a beautiful lawn lined with large pine trees, it’s the perfect spot to relax after a day in town or before starting your day in the early morning.